tubraunschweig/integrate-bigbluebutton-opencast/README.md

 2. ffmpeg compiled with libx264 support (included)
 3. Installed and configured BigBlueButton Server (2.2.X)
 4. Your BigBlueButton creates MP4 Videos
+5. A lot of Diskspace for temporary files

 ## Installation